Registration of death in the Population Register System

 - Legalized death certificate.
 Legalization is a three-step process:

 - Death certificate shall be notarized at a Chinese notary office, which also translates it into English.
-Contact information of notary offices in China: www.chinanotary.org/ (in Chinese)
+Contact information of notary offices in China: www.chinanotary.org/(Link to another website.) (in Chinese)

 - After that, the notarized document shall be legalized: